zessta/GenQ/JS_correct_incorrect.md

 ## Question 59: **Function Debounce**
-Question: Implement a function debounce that returns a debounced version of the given function.
+Description: Implement a function debounce that returns a debounced version of the given function.
 The debounced function delays the execution until after wait milliseconds have elapsed since the last time it was invoked.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)